 - Force of Nature - Summon a tree to fight ineffectively for you, much like the Mage’s Mirror Image, except that this is a talent.
 Incarnation is more useful and has the potential for greater burst.

 Tier 5 Talents

 - Disorienting Roar - Nice for crowds, especially when you find yourself in the middle of one or you need to stop a charge.
 Rogue/feral pops in, roar, escape, nuke.
 Keep in mind that damage will break the effect.

-- Ursol’s Vortex - Basically a group Slow that keeps people from escaping the area.
+- Ursol’s Vortex - Basically a group Slow that keeps people from escaping the area or getting close to you.
 Great for crowds.
 Slow ‘em and nuke ‘em.
 Can be used to keep someone pinned to an area.
 More useful in BGs than elsewhere.

 - Mighty Bash - Stuns are sweet and this one certainly has its uses, but this is a melee range stun and melee isn’t where you want to be.
 Certainly has its uses, though.
 Stun > Disp.
-Beast > escape/burn.
+Beast > escape or burn.

 Tier 6 Talents

 - Heart of the Wild - 6% increased Int isn’t bad at all.
-Various benefits if you shapeshift a lot.
+This is the one to pick if you shapeshift a lot.